 ISBE collected stakeholder feedback on its proposed SPP targets in multiple ways.
-Beginning in June 2021, ISBE's Special Education Department initiated a series of stakeholder meetings to establish targets for the new six-year cycle of the SPP.
+ISBE's Special Education Department initiated a series of stakeholder meetings to establish targets for the new six-year cycle of the SPP.
 These meetings were held virtually over a two-month period to maximize participation and were designed to engage stakeholders from various backgrounds.
 The following existing stakeholder groups participated in feedback sessions with ISBE: